urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/18 Localization and internalization (I18N and L10N).md

           welcome.message=\u041F\u0440\u0438\u0432\u0435\u0442\u0441\u0442\u0432\u0443\u044E!
   java.util.ListResourceBundle abstract class
-    Subclass of ResourceBundle that manages resources for a locale in a convenient and easy to use list Main methods
+    Subclass of ResourceBundle that manages resources for a locale in a convenient and easy to use list ListResourceBundle can store any serializable object, while PropertyResourceBundle is limited to strings only Main methods
       getContents(), handleKeySet(), getKeys(), handleGetObject()
     Example